-Sometimes it feels as though your complexion has a direct line to your social calendar, because sure enough, as soon as you have a big day planned—or even the big day—it goes into complete meltdown and a spot rears its ugly head.
+Sometimes it feels as though your complexion has a direct line to your social calendar because sure enough, as soon as you have a big day planned (such as a wedding or party), it goes into complete meltdown and a spot rears its ugly head.
 So what do you do (apart from cry a little)?
 Firstly, don't panic.
 It is never as bad or as big as you think it is.
-Next, it's time to make some savvy skincare decisions, as well as decide whether or not to pop it.
-That's why we've set about to find out everything you need to know and get the best advice on how to deal with these pesky spots once and for all.
-You and your skin can thank us later.
+Next, it's time to make some savvy skincare decisions, as well as decide whether or not to pop said pimple.

 How to pop a spot correctly